 How about comfort?

-I guess the best way to describe it is that they feel more secure, and more sure of themselves.
+I guess the best way to describe it is that they feel more secure and sure of themselves.

 The 400i tends to slide downwards onto your ear lobes if you don’t get the adjustment right, and though the same applies here, I just felt like the fit was more solid overall.